WPSC Two Rivers MGP Site

 - Area C—This includes the western portion of the property wetlands along the nearby West Twin River.
 Soil excavation will start at the ground’s surface and go down about 20 feet.
 Approximately 11,600 cubic yards of soil, which can be compared to a football field covered with soil piled about 5 feet high, will be removed or stabilized in place.

-When the work begins, neighbors may notice engine noise from the equipment used in the stabilization process, extra truck traffic during the dig’n’haul activities, and air monitoring stations making sure excess dust isn’t released into the air.
-If work begins this summer, the project is expected to be completed by December.
-Workers may return in spring 2015 to reseed and regrade the property.
+Neighbors will probably notice engine noise from the equipment used in the stabilization process, extra truck traffic during the dig’n’haul activities, and air monitoring stations making sure excess dust isn’t released into the air.
+Although the project is expected to be completed by December, workers may return in spring 2015 to reseed and regrade the property.

 The agreement includes five other MGP sites in Green Bay, Manitowoc, Marinette, Oshkosh, and Stevens Point, Wisconsin.
 A separate agreement for another site, WPSC Campmarina MGP in Sheboygan, was signed between WPSC and EPA in January 2007.